nickkrein/FFRandom/_PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.

+FFRandom

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.

+This is for the final fantasy fan who enjoys seeing fun facts/lore about the franchises characters.

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.

+A click of a button serves up a random character from the Final Fantasy series.

 ## Problem ##
   > Describe the problem your product solves.

+A quick and easy way to see characters from the games, along with a bit of trivia about each.

 ## Solution ##
   > Describe how your product elegantly solves the problem.

+Using a one-click approach to serve up the information without needing to reload the page.

 ## Quote from You ##
   > A quote from a spokesperson in your company.